Grants available from the Police and Crime Commissioner for Hampshire, Isle of Wight, Portsmouth and Southampton.

 The Commissioner has pledged to secure services that empower partners and potential partners through regular opportunities to bid for grant funding for projects and contracts.
 He is inviting organisations to tell him how they can work with him to achieve his vision and make your communities safer through looking for new and exciting approaches, whilst still supporting those ideas that have been proven to work.

-The Commissioner has established two funds to make communities safer, the Safer Communities Fund and the Supporting Communities Small Grants Fund.
+The Commissioner has established a fund to make communities safer, called the Safer Communities Fund.

 In light of the circumstances and developments around the Covid-19 pandemic, the Commissioner and his team have decided to postpone the opening of the next grants round until further notice.

 The Commissioning and Partnerships Team have already written to existing grants recipients to assess their needs in this time of crisis.
 Further updates will be provided in the next couple of weeks as to how the OPCC plans to support the needs of partners and communities across Hampshire, the Isle of Wight, Portsmouth and Southampton going forward.